zdebruine/MMVAE/README.md

-# D-MMVAE
+# MMVAE

-This repository is a base for a research project on cross-modal Variational Autoencoding (diagonal mixture-of-experts variational autoencoder).
+This repository is a base for a project on Mixture-of-experts Multimodal Variational Autoencoding (MMVAE).

 ### Objective